AHRC Collaborative Doctoral Partnership PhD Studentship in collaboration with The National Gallery and the University of Leeds

 - How you will apply your current skills, knowledge and experience to undertaking a PhD and completing this project

-- How the project fits into your career plans and ambitions
+- How the research project fits into your career plans and ambitions

 Please note that two references will be required.
 See the application form for details.

-Interviews are scheduled to be held at The Bowes Museum on 17th or 18th May 2018.
+Interviews are scheduled to be held at The National Gallery on Friday 17th May 2019.